 Even John Muir himself was dazzled by the LeConte Glacier in this part of Southeast Alaska, calling it the “most imposing” he’d ever seen.
 On the Stikine Icefield and Patterson Helicopter Tour (which is a little longer than the other Patterson tour), you’ll see the icebergs and jagged crevasses of LeConte and the Stikine Icefield, and then have time to explore Patterson Glacier, which is North America’s southernmost active tidewater glacier.

 When TEMSCO launched in 1958, its mission was pretty straightforward.
 An acronym for Timber, Exploration, Mining, Survey, Cargo Operations, the Ketchikan-based helicopter company was founded to provide support and rescue capabilities for the lumber, fishing and mining industries, since its aircraft could reach places that fixed-wing planes couldn’t—namely, by landing on ice.

 Great Views, Unparalleled Access

 In the 1980s, TEMSCO added tourism to its repertoire, offering travelers both amazing views of the mountains, glaciers and vast, untouched landscapes, as well as unparalleled access once the helicopter lands.
-TEMSCO’s eight tours—based out of Juneau, Skagway or Petersburg—give you the chance to walk on glaciers, see wildlife and even take the reins of a dogsled.
-Here are their tours:
+TEMSCO’s eight tours—based out of Juneau, Skagway or Petersburg—give you the chance to walk on glaciers, see wildlife, and even take the reins of a dogsled.

 There are no age or physical requirements for TEMSCO tours, other than the ability to get on and off the helicopter and to be able to stand or walk around for about half an hour.